 Before you can apply for this scholarship, you must first apply for admission.

 Already applied for admission?
 Apply for scholarships on the Scholarship Portal.

 This scholarship is one of many.
-Through the generosity of numerous corporations and foundations, plus special federal government appropriations, WGU maintains a robust program of scholarships made available to qualified students.
+Through the generosity of donors and institutional funding, WGU maintains a robust program of scholarships made available to qualified students.

-Students need to be residents of one of these New York state counties:
+For new students who are residents of one of these New York state counties:

 Before monies are distributed, the scholarship recipients must read the WGU Student Handbook and agree to and understand the academic progress, tuition, and refund policies.
 The student will also be required to agree to the WGU Scholarship Terms and Conditions before monies will be awarded.
 The student must also meet the university’s On Time Progress requirements to maintain scholarship eligibility.
 Each student can only be awarded one scholarship that is funded or administered through WGU during their degree program.
 Recipients must be U.S. citizens or eligible noncitizens.